-As for this and as the name implies, it’s my alternate brain; a place to come when all the bits and bytes vaporize from the noggin and when I’m tired of Googling the same stuff over and over again like an insane person.
-Having exposure to and opportunities at touching a thing or two, along my journey I’ve found myself keeping notes on things and referring to them often.
-Over time, I plan to collect my notes from the various places I’ve been hoarding them, and will take a stab at cleaning them up and presenting them here at altbrain.net along with some additional context and color when warranted.
+As for this site and as the name implies, it’s my alternate brain.
+Having the opportunity to touch a lot of different technologies along the way, I’ve found myself keeping notes on things and referring to them often.
+Over time, I plan to collect them from the various places I’ve been stashing them, and will take a stab at cleaning them up and presenting them here at altbrain.net along with some additional context and color when warranted.

 What I aim to accomplish: